 Individualized walking/jogging program designed to improve cardiovascular endurance and muscular strength.
 Emphasis is on lifetime fitness including the principles of nutrition, fitness and safety.

-KINES 1.31 Golf-Beginning 1.5 units 13.5 lecture hours, 40.5 lab hours
+KINES 1.31 Golf-Beginning 1.5 units

 Introduction to the basic knowledge and skills of golf, including rules, history, etiquette and the fundamental mechanics involved in the use of irons and woods.
 Grades are P/NP option.